 But many people are intimidated by the idea of bathroom plants.
 “Ha!” they say.
 “My bathroom has no natural light.”
 Or “My bathroom is so small!”

-Whether you’ve got no natural light or an abundance—whether your bathroom is tiny or huge—we spoke to more than 20 horticulturalists around the country.
-In this post about the 23 Best Plants for Your Bathroom, these experts suggest the perfect plant for you.
+Whether you’ve got no natural light or an abundance—whether your bathroom is tiny or huge—in my post 23 Best Plants for Your Bathroom, you’ll be able to identify the perfect plant for your bathroom.

 6. Practice Bathtub Meditation